Optimal Decision Rules when Payoffs are Partially Identified: Optimality Theory for Semiparametric Models

 \subsection{Optimality Criterion}

-In the parametric case, our asymptotic efficiency criterion (\ref{eq:criterion_asymptotic}) integrates the excess maximum risk incurred by $\delta_n(X^n)$ relative to the oracle under $P_{n,h}$ using Lebesgue measure on the local perturbations $h \in \mb R^K$ of $P_0$.
-This approach does not extend easily to perturbations of $(P_0,\eta_0)$ in the semiparametric case due to measure-theoretic complications that arise in infinite-dimensional spaces.

-We form our asymptotic efficiency criterion by averaging across local perturbations of $P_0$ within an \emph{approximately least-favorable submodel}, in which $X^n$ carries the least information about $P$ of all parametric submodels.
-The problem of parameter estimation in the least-favorable submodel is asymptotically equivalent to the problem of estimating $P$ in full the semiparametric model.
-A formal definition of the least-favorable submodel is presented in Appendix \ref{appsec:assumptions}.
-For now, we let $t \mapsto \beta_{(P_0,\eta_0)}(t)$ denote the mapping from an open neighborhood $\mc P(P_0,\eta_0)$ of $P_0$ into $\mc P \times \mc H$ under the least-favorable submodel at $(P_0,\eta_0)$.
-Our optimality criterion is analogous to criterion (\ref{eq:criterion_asymptotic}), namely
+Our optimality criterion (\ref{eq:criterion_asymptotic}) integrates the excess maximum risk of $\delta_n(X^n)$ relative to the oracle using Lebesgue measure on the local perturbations $h \in \mb R^K$ of $\mu_0$.
+This approach does not extend to perturbations of $(\mu_0,\eta_0)$ due to measure-theoretic complications in infinite-dimensional spaces.
+We therefore form our optimality criterion using local perturbations of $\mu_0$ within a \emph{least favorable submodel} in which $X^n$ carries the least information about $\mu$ of all parametric submodels.
+The problem of parameter estimation in the least favorable submodel is asymptotically equivalent to the problem of estimating $\mu$ in the full semiparametric model.